stormchaserroleplaying/stormchaserRPG/Classes/Warrior/Monk/index.md

 #### Flurry of Blows
 Immediately after you take the Attack action on your turn, you can spend 1 ki point to make two unarmed strikes as a bonus action.

+#### Focussed Aim
+When you miss with an attack roll, you can spend 2 chi points to reroll your attack roll, potentially turning the miss into a hit.

 #### Patient Defense
 You can spend 1 ki point to take the Dodge action as a bonus action on your turn.

+#### Quickened Healing
+As an action, you can spend 2 ki points and roll your recovery die.
+You regain an amount of stamina equal to the number rolled plus your wisdom bonus.

 #### Step of the Wind
 You can spend 1 ki point to take the Disengage or Dash action as a bonus action on your turn, and your jump distance is doubled for the turn.

+### Stunning Strike
+*Prerequisite:* Chi and 4 Other Monk Talents<br>
+You can interfere with the flow of chi in an opponent’s body.
+When you hit another creature with a melee weapon attack, you can spend 1 chi point to attempt a stunning strike.
+If your chi attack hits the target's Constitution defence, they are stunned until the end of your next turn.

+### Calm in the Storm
+*Prerequisite:* Stunning Strike and 5 Other Monk Talents<br>
+Your instinctive agility lets you dodge out of the way of certain area effects, such as a blue dragon’s lightning breath or a fireball spell.
+When you are subjected to an effect that deals only half damage on a miss, you instead take no damage on a miss, and only half damage on a hit.

+Additionally, you can use your action to end one effect on yourself that is causing you to be charmed or frightened.

+### Flying Crane
+*Prerequisite:* Calm in the Storm and 6 Other Monk Talents<br>
+When you fall, reduce any falling damage that you take by an amount equal to five times your number of monk talents.

+Additionally, your unarmoured speed bonus increass to 20 feet and you gain the ability to move along vertical surfaces and across liquids on your turn without falling during your move.